Understanding Your Bookkeeping Template: A Guide for Small Business Owners

 Payday

-⚠️ The CRA is extremely strict:
+⚠️ The CRA Is Extremely Strict:

-❌ Failure to record payroll ❌ Failure to remittance on time
+❌ Failure to record payroll

 👉 A fine plus interest will be imposed directly.